12 Feb, 2020

 Keep in mind that you will need a down payment of at least 3.5%.
 You can use gift funds from family members to pay all of your required down payment, closing costs, prepaid expenses and discount points.
 Note that FHA 203(k) loans do come with higher rates and fees compared to standard loans.

-An FHA 203(k) loan is an umbrella term that also includes a renovation refinance loan and a standard 203(k) loan, a more complex process that allows for much larger amounts of cash and more major repairs, but requires the hiring of a HUD-approved consultant.
+An FHA 203(k) loan is an umbrella term that also includes a renovation refinance loan and a standard 203(k) loan that allow for larger loan amounts for major repairs.
+However, both are considerably more complex to obtain and require the hiring of a HUD-approved consultant.

 We’d love to hear from you!
 Feel free to contact us today with any 203(k) loan questions.